RudjiGames/rprof/README.md

 Captured frame profiles can be saved to binary files for offline inspection.
 The browser based inspector is built using Emscripten.
 Makefile is included for convenience.
 Browser inspector is based on [ImGui](https://github.com/ocornut/imgui) and is interacive provinding zooming and panning as well as statistical overview of the frame.

+Viewer is browser based in order to be able to use it as a part of QA pipeline during development process.

 ![Inspector screenshot](https://github.com/milostosic/rprof/blob/master/img/rprof_browser.jpg)